How Do You Create ISO 9001 Quality Management Systems?

-Creating ISO 9001:2015 Quality Management Systems (QMS) that fulfills the requirements of the ISO Standard can seem like a daunting task.
-But it doesn’t have to be.
-Creating an ISO 9001-based QMS should be done like all projects.
+Getting ISO 9001:2015 Certification of your Quality Management Systems (QMS) that fulfills the requirements of the ISO Standard can seem like a daunting task, but the ISO 9001 certification process doesn’t have to be.
+Creating an ISO 9001 quality plan should be done like all projects.
 Priorities need to be established, responsibilities determined, and milestones set.
 But what priorities?
 How do you get started?

-By presenting one possible approach to implementing ISO 9001, we will answer these questions in this section of the introduction.
+By presenting one possible approach to the ISO 9001 certification process, we will answer these questions in this section of the introduction.
 To simplify the discussion, we will divide the ISO QMS implementation project into four distinct phases.
 By breaking the implementation into stages, it becomes more manageable and less overwhelming.

 |Phase One||Foundation Processes|